-This activity practices the skill of describing a scene, using vocabulary such as, there is, there are and the present continuous tense.
-It’s good practise for asking questions and really stretching imaginative English use.
+In this activity, students describe a picture using useful vocabulary such as, there is, there are and the present continuous tense.
+It’s good for practising asking questions and stretching your students’ creativity

-To save you searching for suitable pictures and cutting up bits of paper, you can now play this game with a tablet or laptop with this web app.
+To save you searching for suitable pictures and cutting up bits of paper, this web-app allows you to play the game with a smartphone, tablet or PC.

 Gather together some reasonably large pictures of people engaged in various interesting activities.
 Place each picture in an envelope and put them in a pile on a desk at the front of the class.